Azure/iotedge/edge-modules/api-proxy-module/readme.md

 The configuration of the proxy is done via the following complementing mechanisms:

 1. A default configuration file is embedded in the module
-2. A new configuration can be passed down to the module from the cloud via its [module twin](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-module-twins)
+2. A new configuration can be passed down to the module from the cloud via its [module twin](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-module-twins).
+For this, the MQTT port should be open for API proxy to reach edgeHub.
 3. Environment variables can be passed down at deployment time to turn configuration settings on or off

 Variables in the proxy configuration are identified as the following:${variable_name}